ToolGen: Unified Tool Retrieval and Calling via Generation: Adapt ToolBench Data to ToolGen

 For end-to-end agent-tuning, we use the interaction trajectories as the sources and make the following conversions: (1) Each trajectory contains available tools in system prompt for solving the query.
 When completing the task, ToolLlama relies on the retrieved tools in system prompt to solve the task, while ToolGen can generate tools directly.
 Therefore, we remove the tools in system prompt.
 (2) We replace all tool names in the trajectory to corresponding virtual tool tokens.
 (3) In original trajectories, agent model generates Thought, Action, Action Input sequentially (also referred \texttt{ReAct}).
 We decompose the whole \texttt{ReAct} into three conversational turns.
 During the first turn, the agent model generates a Thought, and we use a user to prompt the model to generate an action.
 In second turn, the model generates the action, which are virtual tool tokens.
 We then fetch the document corresponding to those tokens, so the model knows which parameters to specify.
 In third turn, the model generates parameters for the tool.

-The number of samples in each dataset is shown in Table~\ref{tab:data_statistics}.
+The number of samples in each dataset is shown in \tabref{tab:data_statistics}.
 Samples of tool memorization and retrieval training are shown in Figure~\ref{fig:dataset_memorization_retrieval}.
-A sample of end-to-end agent-tuning is shown in Figure~\ref{fig:dataset_agent_tuning}.
+A sample of end-to-end agent-tuning is shown in \figref{fig:dataset_agent_tuning}.